NuGet/docs.microsoft.com-nuget/docs/api/symbol-package-publish-resource.md

 ### Request body

-The request body must come in the following form:

-#### Multipart form data

-The request header `Content-Type` is `multipart/form-data` and the first item in the request body is the raw bytes of the .snupkg being pushed.
-Subsequent items in the multipart body are ignored.
-The file name or any other headers of the multipart items are ignored.
+The request body for the symbopl push is similar with the request body of a package push request(see [package push and delete](package-publish-resource.md)).

 ### Response